SC5/gulp-bobrsass-boilerplate/README.md

 ## Building

 The current build compiles JS and CSS monoliths for both the debug and release builds.
 The big difference is that the debug build supports source maps and is not minified.
+It should be noted that in order to get the tests pass, a server must be running (e.g. by running 'npm start').

 To first cleanup your distribution directory and trigger **release** build

     > gulp clean
+    > npm start # in another window
     > gulp

 To trigger **debug** build, run gulp with a debug flag

     > gulp --debug

 To keep gulp running and watch for changes, use e.g.

     > gulp watch --debug